-Originally the 12th reserve for the Championship, Horsfield received his call-up on Monday when former winner Zach Johnson withdrew following a positive COVID-19 test.
+Originally the 12th reserve for last year's Championship, Sam Horsfield received his call-up on Monday when former winner Zach Johnson withdrew following a positive COVID-19 test.

-Horsfield’s family moved to the United States when he was five and in 2015 he was selected for the Walker Cup at Royal Lytham and St Annes, but withdrew just before the event.
+Horsfield’s family moved to the United States when he was five and in 2015 he was selected for the Walker Cup at Royal Lytham & St Annes, but withdrew just before the event.

 A year later he helped Europe to victory in the annual Arnold Palmer Cup match against America’s top college players and beat this year’s Masters runner-up Will Zalatoris in singles.